z0on/AFS-analysis-with-moments/README.md

 - split / no split (`ns` in model name)
 - number of epochs (1-3) (`sc1`,`sc2` or `sc3` in model name)
 - migration at some or all of the epochs, which can be symmetrical (`sm`) or asymmetrical.  `e`,`m`, and `l` in model name stands for migration during early, mid, and late epoch.
-- presence of "genomic islands" experiencing different introgression rate (`i` in model name).
+- presence of "genomic islands" experiencing lower introgression rate (`i` in model name).

 There are also models with exponential (rather than instantaneous) change in population size, such as the venerable `IM` model (and its derivatives with multiple epochs).